Leody Taveras Player Props: Rangers vs. White Sox

 Leody Taveras At The Plate

-- He ranks 32nd in batting average, 88th in on base percentage, and 61st in slugging among qualifying batters in MLB play.

-- Taveras is batting .238 during his last outings and is on a four-game hitting streak.
+- Among qualified hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 94th, and he is 64th in the league in slugging.

-- Taveras has reached base via a hit in 57 games this season (of 91 played), and had multiple hits in 26 of those games.
+- Taveras has picked up a hit in 57 of 92 games this season, with multiple hits 26 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.